-- Accident-related dental services to treat an injury to sound, natural teeth and to repair (not replace) sound, natural teeth.
-The following conditions apply: - a.
-Coverage is limited to services initiated within 6 months of the date of the injury and received within 24 months from the later of: - i.
-The date you are first covered under the Policy; or - ii.
+- a.
+Coverage is limited to services initiated within 6 months of the date of the injury and received within 24 months from the later of: - The date you are first covered under the Policy; or - ii.
 The date of the injury